tonylea/til/docs/macos/authenticate-sudo-with-touch-id.md

 **Note:** It is only the first line of config that is changed.

 Save the file and exit.
 Now you can use Touch ID to authenticate sudo commands.

+**Note:** MacOS updates will occasionally wipe this change, so you may need to reapply it.